Step 1: Controlling Tank by Subscribing to the Joy Topic

 </launch>

-Please refer to the ROS manual for more information about the lauch file.
-Basically, you write as many “node” tags as you need to start ROS nodes in the “launch” tag.
-In this example, the following processes are performed for each.
+For launch file details, refer to the ROS manual.
+Basically, you write as many node tags as needed to start ROS nodes within the launch tag.
+Here each performs the following:

 <node pkg="choreonoid_joy" name="choreonoid_joy" type="node" />

-Execute the node command to invoke the choreonoid_joy node of the choreonoid_joy package.
+Executes the node command to start the choreonoid_joy node from the choreonoid_joy package.

 <node pkg="choreonoid_ros" name="choreonoid" type="choreonoid"